 In fact, last year, Moody’s Analytics revealed that homes in 183 of the 413 largest regional housing markets are “overvalued” by more than 25%.
 They say some cities are highly overvalued and primed to collapse, such as Boise (overvalued by 72%), Austin, Texas (overvalued by 61%) and Charlotte (overvalued by 66%).

 Overvalued?
 It looks like they’re valued highly and justifiably and the analysts just don’t sympathize with why so many people want a place to live in.
 It’s not like the rental market is a haven, given the ultralow vacancy rate.
 There are plenty of reasons why people want to buy a home, from equity to safety to rental income streams.

-Economists too, are calling for moderate, brief recession, and the economy would roll once again.
-The problem with that prediction is that the central Fed rate could hit 8% in the war against inflation.
-As you’ll see in the chart below, the Fed rate was high just before the last market collapse, and many would say this housing bubble is much bigger and has a lot further to fall (record housing prices supported by stimulus payouts).
+Economists too, now in 2023, are still calling for a moderate, brief recession, and that the economy would roll once again in 2024.
+The problem with that prediction is that the central Fed rate could still hit 6% as an overreaction to this summer’s spend fest.
+The Fed rate was high just before the last market collapse.

 Persistent Inflation = Persistent High Rates